bodynar/bodynarf.utils/docs/api/function.md

 # Function Utilities

-Utilities for working with functions, including debounce, throttle, and other useful functions.
+Utilities for working with functions, including debounce, memoize, and other useful functions.

 ## Functions